-3.3.1 The WSI and/or project design must be agreed by all relevant parties before work commences.
+- 3.3.1 The WSI and/or project design must be agreed by all relevant parties before work commences.
 All work must conform to the agreed WSI or project design.
-Any variations must be agreed in writing by all relevant parties.
+Any variations must be agreed in writing by all relevant parties. - 3.3.2 Sufficient and appropriate resources (staff, equipment, accommodation, etc) must be used to enable the project to achieve its aims, the desired quality and timetable, and

-- 3.3.2 Sufficient and appropriate resources (staff, equipment, accommodation etc) must be used to enable the project to achieve its aims, the desired quality and timetable, and comply with all statutory requirements.
+- comply with all statutory requirements.
 Any contingency elements must be clearly identified and justified.
-It is the role of the archaeologist undertaking the work to define appropriate staff levels. - 3.3.3 All techniques used must comply with relevant legislation and be demonstrably fit for the defined purpose(s). - 3.3.4 All staff, including subcontractors, must be suitably qualified and experienced for their project roles, and employed in line with relevant legislation and CIfA by-laws (see Appendix 6).
+It is the responsibility of the archaeologist undertaking the work to define appropriate staff levels. - 3.3.3 All techniques used must comply with relevant legislation and be demonstrably fit for the defined purpose(s). - 3.3.4 All staff, including subcontractors, must be suitably qualified and experienced for their project roles, and employed in line with relevant legislation and CIfA by-laws (see Appendix 6).
 The site director and/or manager should preferably be an accredited member of CIfA. - 3.3.5 All staff, including subcontractors, must be fully briefed and aware of the work required under the WSI, and must understand the aims and methodologies of the project. - 3.3.6 All equipment must be suitable for the purpose and in sound condition and comply with Health and Safety Executive regulations and recommendations.
-It should be noted that some items of equipment are subject to specific statutory controls requiring compliance (diving equipment in particular is subject to the Diving Operations at Work Regulations (see Appendix 6)). - 3.3.7 Sufficient and appropriate resources (staff, equipment, accommodation etc) must be used to enable the project to achieve its aims, the desired quality and timetable, and to comply with all statutory requirements.
-Any contingency elements must be clearly identified and justified.
-It is the role of the archaeologist undertaking the work to define appropriate staff levels. - 3.3.8 Full and proper records (written, graphic, electronic and photographic as appropriate) should be made for all work, using pro forma record forms and sheets as applicable.
+It should be noted that some items of equipment are subject to specific statutory controls requiring compliance (diving equipment in particular is subject to the Diving Operations at Work Regulations see Appendix 6). - 3.3.7 Full and proper records (written, graphic, electronic and photographic as appropriate) should be made for all work, using pro forma record forms and sheets as applicable.
 Digital records created as part of the project should comply with specified data standards.
-An archaeologist must ensure that digital information, paper and photographic records should be stored in a secure and appropriate environment, and be regularly copied or backed up, and copies stored in a separate location. - 3.3.9 Artefact and environmental data collection and discard policies, strategies and techniques must be fit for the defined purpose, and understood by all staff and subcontractors (see also CIfA Standard and guidance for the collection, documentation, conservation and research of archaeological materials, CIfA Finds Group 1992). - 3.3.10 Health and Safety regulations and requirements cannot be ignored no matter how imperative the need to record archaeological information; hence Health and Safety will take priority over archaeological matters.
-All archaeologists undertaking fieldwork must do so under a defined Health and Safety Policy.
+An archaeologist must ensure that digital information, paper and photographic records should be stored in a secure and appropriate environment, and be regularly copied or backed up, and copies stored in a separate location. - 3.3.8 Artefact and environmental data collection and discard policies, strategies and techniques must be fit for the defined purpose and understood by all staff and subcontractors (see also the CIfA Standard and guidance for the collection, documentation, conservation and research of archaeological materials). - 3.3.9 Health and Safety regulations and requirements cannot be ignored no matter how imperative the need to record archaeological information; hence Health and Safety will take priority over archaeological matters.
+All archaeologists undertaking fieldwork must do so under a defined Health and Safety policy.
 Archaeologists undertaking fieldwork must observe safe working practices; the Health and Safety arrangements must be agreed and understood by all relevant parties before work commences.
-Risk assessments must be carried out and documented for every field project, in accordance with the Management of Health and Safety at Work Regulations 1992.
-Archaeologists should determine whether field projects are covered by Construction (Design and Management) Regulations, and ensure that they meet all requirements under the regulations.
-In addition they must liaise closely with the principal contractor and comply with specified site rules.
+Risk assessments must be carried out and documented for every field project, in accordance with the Management of Health and Safety at Work Regulations.
+Archaeologists should determine whether field projects are covered by the Construction (Design and Management) Regulations and ensure that they meet all requirements under the regulations.
+In addition, they must liaise closely with the principal contractor and comply with specified site rules.
 Archaeologists are advised to note the specific duties of the various roles defined by the CDM regulations and should not undertake roles for which they are not appropriately qualified and resourced.
 For further guidance refer to the bibliography (Appendix 6).